adaptyvbio/ProteinFlow/README.md

 |paper|10.11.22|[data](s3://ml4-main-storage/proteinflow_20221110/) [split]("s3://ml4-main-storage/proteinflow_20221110_splits_dict/")|24G|3.5|30|10000|0.3|90/5/5|0.3/0.1

 ## License
-The `ProteinFlow` package and data are released and distributed under the BSD 3-Clause License
+The `proteinflow` package and data are released and distributed under the BSD 3-Clause License

 ## Contributions
-The `ProteinFlow` is a open source project supported by [Adaptyv Bio](https://www.adaptyvbio.com/).
+This is a open source project supported by [Adaptyv Bio](https://www.adaptyvbio.com/).
 Contributions, suggestions and bug-fixes are welcomed.